-In response to industry disruption and volatile market conditions, many businesses are now favouring long-term resilience over short-term performance.
+In response to industry disruption and volatile market conditions, many businesses are now favoring long-term resilience over short-term performance.

 I’m not only talking about pandemics, but also about climate change and geo-political power shifts.
 While the world has always been in a state of change, there was seemingly more stability than there is today.
 Now disruption is the status quo.